-Look at the header of this graph, Support for education non - profits has decreased markedly over the past 5 years is the header.
-This header instantly conveys the point we are trying to make via this data.
+The header of this graph - Support for education non-profits has decreased markedly over the past 5 years - instantly conveys the point we are trying to make via this data.

 The header should always convey the point you are trying to make.
-The rule I apply here is, if I was not presenting this graph, would the reader be able to look at it and straight away know the point I am trying to make?
-If the answer is yes.
-I am on the right track.
+The rule I apply here is, if I was not presenting this graph, would the reader be able to look at it and know straightaway the point I am trying to make?
+If the answer is yes, I am on the right track.

-Now, if I had to present this graph.
-I would start by saying something like this:
+Now, if I had to present this graph, I would start by saying something like this:

-"Support for education non - profits has decreased markedly over the past 5 years.
+"Support for education non-profits has decreased markedly over the past 5 years.
 Let us try and understand what data we have that supports our finding."